KnowledgeEnjoyer/rember/README.md

 - [Done] Check if user has .config folder in his home.
 If not, create one and create another folder inside called rember.
 - [Done] Do not allow running ``rember deck new`` without --subject option and its string value.
+- Max filename size in Linux is 255.
+Be aware of it when using decks subjects as filename, considering that user has no limits for subject description.
+Do not allow yaml files for decks to have more than 255 characteres.

 Tasks for the second option: